holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/course_overview.md

 - Download a picture from the internet and identify different functions accomplished by different levels of abstraction during the process.
 - Learn about the *Right to Repair* movement.
-- Discuss to pros and cons of relying on abstraction.
+- Discuss the pros and cons of relying on abstraction.

 #### Essential Questions